 There are two main types of petrol station.
 Self service ones, and attendant operated ones.

 Before pulling in you should probably know where the petrol cap is and how to open it.
 The position of the handle isn’t always obvious.
-On one of our cars the handle could only be accessed by opening the driver’s door!
+On one of my cars the handle could only be accessed by opening the driver’s door!